FelipeZerokun/turtlebot3_maze_escape/README.md

 - Create an environment in Gazebo with a Maze that the Turtlebot3 can explore and solve.
 - Get readings from the LiDAR sensor scan and
 - Implement the solution found for the Python simulation.
--

-- Defining a localization/mapping method to navigate the maze in an ordered behaviour.
+- Make the robot move in the maze based on the radar and map information
 - Implement a search algorithm for the Turtlebot3 so it can get out of the maze in the fastest way possible.

-- Implement the same algorithm in a Real-world scenario, where a Physical Turtlebot3 is able to solve a simple maze.

 ## Project components